 Triste Tigre by Neige Sinno

 To break through taboos can require a certain prowess.
 This prowess Neige Sinno has demonstrated twice.
-Once, when aged 19, she filed a lawsuit against her stepfather who raped her repeatedly from her 7th until her 15 birthday.
-Then again, when she published Triste Tigre — which is clearly the book phenomenon of this literary fall.
+At age 19, she filed a lawsuit against her stepfather who sexually abused her from ages 7 til age 14.
+She filed again when she published Triste Tigre, the book that has emerged as the literary phenomenon of the fall.

-How did she do it?
-Sinno screened her personal history, the many reverberations that this trauma had on her, on her family, and on her friends.
-And in parallel, she investigates literary masterpieces in search of similar experiences.
-Like Maggie Nelson in Les Argonautes, Sinno summons literary works that have sustained her own reflection (Virginia Woolf’s, Christine Angot’s, William Blake’s, Mary Gatskill’s, Alejandra Pizarnik’s, Toni Morrison’s, and the list goes on) which is to say accounts of experiences that aim to annihilate the other, to deny his/her humanity.
-And in that regard — and that regard only— the questions that run through Triste Tigre echo one of the greatest texts found in post WWII literature: The Human Race, by Robert Anthelme.
+How did she craft this narrative and effectively approach such a deep-seated taboo?
+Sinno draws on her personal history, the many reverberations that this trauma had on her, on her family, and on her friends.
+Simultaneously, she investigates literary masterpieces in search of similar experiences.
+Like Maggie Nelson in The Argonauts, Sinno summons inspiration and fodder for dialogue from literary works by great authors that have sustained her own reflection (Virginia Woolf, Christine Angot, William Blake, Mary Gaitskill, Alejandra Pizarnik, Toni Morrison, and the list goes on) which is to say accounts of experiences that aim to annihilate the other, to deny his/her humanity.

 Triste Tigre by Neige Sinno, P.O.L.